 As with all systems, precisionFDA relies on files to store data.
 Files can be uploaded from your computer or generated by running apps, and can be shared with the precisionFDA community.

 Clicking on "Files" at the top navigation bar takes you to the a page that lists all the files accessible by your account.
-Files owned by you are shown under "My Files" Members' contributions (including yours) are shown under "Explore".
-You can further filter files (for example, search for a given filename keyword) by clicking on the "eye" icon, which will reveal a filter bar.
+Files owned by you are shown under "My Files."
+Public precisionFDA members' contributions (including yours) are shown under "Explore".
+You can further filter files by clicking on the "eye" icon, which will reveal a filter bar.
+For example, you can search on filename by entering a keyword in the "Name" field.
 Choose any filters and apply them by clicking on the "funnel" icon.

 The precisionFDA system also allows users to organize files into folders, putting similar files together.
-Users may generate a new folder in the current folder, which will prompt the user for the name of the folder to use.
-Files can be moved into a folder by selecting them, and using the button in the top right to move into a folder.
+Click "Add folder" to create a new sub-folder in the current folder.
+This will prompt the you for the name of the new folder.
+Files can be moved into a folder by selecting them, clicking the "gear" button (top right), selecting "Move," and choosing the destination folder.

-You can multiselect files to perform an operation on each of them.
-All files and folders have a checkbox on the left, checking that will select that file.
+Each file and folder has a checkbox on the left; checking it will select that file/folder.
 If an individual file is selected, you can rename the file.
-With one or more file or folder selected, you can move the selected objects into another folder.
-In addition to that, you can publish the selected files and any files inside the folders you have selected.
+You can multiselect files/folders to perform an operation on all of them.
+With one or more file or folder selected, you can move the selected objects into another folder or publish the selected files and any files inside the folders you have selected.
 A dialog will pop up to confirm the files you have selected.
-You can also delete these file, which will similarly show a dialog to confirm all the files.
-Finally, you can download these files, which will show a dialog allowing you to download each individual file.
+You can also choose to delete these files, which will similarly show a confirmation dialog.
+Finally, you can choose to download these files, which will show a dialog allowing you to download each individual file.
 Due to the size of files, generating a tarball is not possible at this time.

 You can upload small files directly from your web browser by clicking "Add files".
 Choose the files you want to upload, and click "Upload all" to begin the upload to cloud storage.
 To ensure integrity, your web browser will automatically calculate a checksum of the uploaded content and ensure that it matches the checksum calculated on the cloud side.